Periodic Hangs

 Features

 There are different types of Periodic Hangs.
-They can be classified considering the following three features.
+They can be classified considering the following four features.

 First, does the data change while the program is in the periodic loop?
 Three types can be distinguished: